MuseumAtHome for Families

 Take a Break

 Exploring any museum can be tiring.
 Try taking a break in the Community Exhibition galleries (Sant Building, Lower Level 2), shop, the café, or courtyard.

 Feel free to sit on the furniture or on the floor to engage with the artworks.
 Strollers are welcome in the museum.
 You may check items in our complimentary coat check.
-Changing tables are in the restrooms on Lower Level 1 and House Floor 2L.
+Changing tables are in the restrooms on Sant Building Lower Levels 1 and 2 and House Floor 2L.
 Museum staff can help with directions.

 JAZZ N’ FAMILIES FUN DAYS